 Another great choice for black pens are Faber Castell.
 Find a variety pack of Faber Castell pens on Amazon!

 @billowandcrest adds a gorgeous botanical header to her bullet journal dailiy.

 And, I love the combination of text and doodles here from @crafthippy.

 @bujo_nina here uses beautifully simple headers and a zentangle feather to add a little bling.

-And finally, could this dragon-themed spread from @teachplancraft be any more adorable?
+Could this dragon-themed spread from @teachplancraft be any more adorable?
 Because, you know, #dragonsarereal.

 Whew!
 How about that for planner peace and inspiration?
 Did I forget your favorite example of Bullet Journal Dailies?
 Let me know in the comments below and I’ll be glad to check them out!

-If you’d like to see more bullet journal ideas, check out my bullet journal board on pinterest.
+If you’d like to see more bullet journal ideas, check out my Bullet Journal board on pinterest.